-References to web site addresses herein are for informational purposes only and may be in the form of a hyperlink solely for the reader's convenience.
-Unless specified otherwise, such web sites and the information or links contained therein are not incorporated into, and are not part of, this Official Statement for purposes of, and as that term is defined in, the Rule.
+References to web site addresses herein are for informational purposes only and may be in the form of hyperlink solely for the reader's convenience.
+Unless specified otherwise, such web sites and the information or links contained therein are not incorporated into, and are not part of, this Official Statement for the purposes of, and as that term is defined in, Rule 15c2-12, as amended, of the SEC.